lebf3/website_FL/content/post/2020-08-15-rethinking-saturated-fats.en.md

 our previous understanding of LDL’s role in atherosclerosis.
-Under the presumption that either LDLc or all LDLp were important contributors to atherosclerosis, a diet that showed an increase in either of these was (and still is by most) considered dangerous and to is avoided.
+Under the presumption that either LDLc or all LDLp were important contributors to atherosclerosis, a diet that showed an increase in either of these was (and still is by most) considered dangerous and to be avoided.
 Their extensive review makes the point that despite an increase in LDLc or overall LDLp in people that have a diet high in saturated fat from dairy, dark chocolate, or unprocessed red meat, in most cases, their all-cause mortality risk is reduced.
 This is not the